DaviDemarqui/DaviDemarqui/README.md

-I’m a self-taught software engineer with a strong interest in Web3, AI, and machine learning.
+I’m a self-taught software engineer and startup founder.
 My journey is driven by curiosity and a desire to innovate.
 I enjoy working at the intersection of technology and creativity, transforming complex ideas into elegant solutions.
 I’m inspired by the ever-evolving tech landscape, where every new challenge brings opportunities to innovate.
 My goal is to make a meaningful impact, fueled by passion and an unshakeable commitment to excellence.

 Tech Stack:
 <div align="left">